enriquezm/tgtc/blog/projects/binary-search/index.md

 ![Interface showing a list](img01.jpg)

 **Disclaimer: This is not my original design.
 This interface design was create by [Anna Kukhareva](https://dribbble.com/phosphoricc) and can be seen on [Dribbble](https://dribbble.com/shots/5815853-History-Tab).**

+I'll use this interface design as a basis to develop an application that searches through a [directory of dinosaurs](https://www.nhm.ac.uk/discover/dino-directory/name/a/gallery.html).

 ## Walkthrough